NuriaMitjavila/Software-Engineering/README.md

 #
 **Conceptual definitions**: What are the software engineering, a methodology and the OO design?
 An informal definition of these concepts are:

-● Software engineering is a discipline to develop software with a good organization and following a specific methodology.
+● Software engineering: discipline to develop software with a good organization and following a specific methodology.

 ● A methodology is a set of rules, methods and techniques to achieve an objective.

-● The Object-Oriented Design is a technique to model a software system using the principles of the OO programming.
+● Object-Oriented Design is a technique to model a software system using the principles of the OO programming.
 #
 **General objective**: Provide an overall and ordered view of the software development process which does not only covers programming.
 We will introduce the main activities that constitute the development process.
 Acquires a vision of what processes in software development: